 KJ-2.
 Sara Khitta is not a traditional “special forces” unit, and it is highly unlikely they will ever tactically progress into conducting actual special operations.

 Internationally speaking, Special forces units reside on a spectrum in terms of ability and training.
-The ones mentioned in the beginning of this article are the most recognized in terms of fame and reputation on the world stage, but non-western countries often possess their own strains of units who are trained to conduct more “advanced” operations than your run-of-the-mill infantry force.
+The ones mentioned at the beginning of this article are the most recognized in terms of fame and reputation on the world stage, but non-western countries often possess their own strains of units who are trained to conduct more “advanced” operations than your run-of-the-mill infantry force.
 Now, with that aside, here is an interesting idea to ponder.
 Revisit the question “What comes to mind when you think of special forces?
 What if I were to say, “the Taliban”?
 The Taliban?
 Yes, the Taliban.

 Throughout the almost 20-year duration of the War in Afghanistan, the Taliban have faced the challenges of fighting a collective of professional fighting forces who possess modern hardware and well-coordinated supporting agencies.
 Similarly, to their Afghan Mujahedeen ancestors, the Taliban have managed to hold their ground and resist NATO forces just as the former resisted the 1980’s Soviet occupation, despite being vastly outnumbered and wielding rather primitive weaponry and gear (in comparison).

 Taliban tactics are constantly refined and adaptive to their western counterparts.
 According to Theo Farrell at the Texas National Security Review, “The Taliban have proven to be highly adaptive adversaries.
 During the war with the Soviets, the Afghan mujahedeen developed a pretty standard repertoire of guerrilla tactics.
-In particular, these involved planting mines in roads, ambushing convoys, and conducting raids against military bases.
+In particular, these involved planting mines on roads, ambushing convoys and conducting raids against military bases.
 Experience gained in this conflict shaped Taliban thinking about how they should fight.”

 For instance, take this example of the Taliban’s sheer ingenuity.
-In the 2010’s, as an effort to combat an increase in IED attacks, US Marines began to require metal detectors on every dismounted combat patrol in the Helmand Province.
-A designated point man who would sweep and clear the terrain as the patrol movement was conducted.
+In the 2010s, as an effort to combat an increase in IED attacks, US Marines began to require metal detectors on every dismounted combat patrol in the Helmand Province.
+A designated point man would sweep and clear the terrain as the patrolling movement was conducted.
 The Taliban picked up on this change, and according to the Small Arms Survey, “Afghan insurgents have developed ways of reducing the metal content in their IEDs.
 For example, some now use carbon rods taken from inside batteries as their electrical contacts.
 These conduct electricity but do not have a metal signature.
-IED emplacer’s also bury the batteries to make them harder to detect.”
+IED emplacer’s also buried the batteries to make them harder to detect.”

 In the native Pashtun tongue, Sara Khitta translates to “red group” – the name of the Taliban’s self-proclaimed Special Forces unit.
 According to the New York Times, the first accounts of the unit’s operations dates loosely back to 2016 in the Helmand Province.
 At the time, the Taliban were on a successful campaign to retake the region that was once their central area of operations.
 The tactics of the Sara Khitta were attributed to the success of the Taliban’s efforts.